Naming Your Business: How to Choose, Claim + Protect Your Name

 If you’re the recipient of a cease and desist letter or violation notice, don’t panic—neither item is a legal summons, so you’re not in any serious trouble yet.

-If you believe the sender is incorrect and you have rights to the name in question, collect any documentation you have including name registrations, trademarks and paperwork showing when you began conducting sales under the chosen name.
-Bring all of this information, as well as the cease and desist, to your attorney to review and help determine the best way to respond.
+If you believe the sender is incorrect and you have rights to the name in question, collect any documentation you have, including name registrations, trademarks, and paperwork showing when you began conducting sales under the chosen name.
+Bring all of this information and the cease and desist to your attorney to review and help determine the best way to respond.

 Keeping Your Name Clean